 Collective Investment Trusts: Tax Exempt or Not?

 There are investment funds specifically created for qualified retirement plans.
 These are called collective investment trusts (CITs) and they are investment funds that are operated by banks and trust organisations.
-These vehicles are gaining popularity as they are increasingly becoming simpler to use and are an important instrument in creating a line-up for retirement plans.
-With the growing popularity of this fund structure, are CITs ensuring that their investors are receiving the total amount due to them?
+CITs are gaining popularity as they are simpler to use and are an important instrument in creating a line-up for retirement plans.
+With the growing popularity of this fund structure, can CITs ensure their investors receive the total amount due to them?
 Let’s find out if CITs are exempt from withholding tax or not.

 What is a CIT?

-A Collective investment trust, sometimes known as commingled trusts or group trusts, is an investment structure that is only accessible to specific kinds of tax-exempt retirement funds and is only available to institutions.
+A Collective investment trust, sometimes known as a commingled trust or a group trust, is an investment structure that is only accessible to specific kinds of tax-exempt retirement funds.
+Additionally, CITs are only available to institutions.
 Banks or trust companies, which serve as trustees, sponsor CITs and are in charge of the CIT’s management.

 The goal of CITs is to combine participants’ funds to invest in stocks, bonds, and other mutual funds.
 Investors put their money into a range of mutual funds and can sell shares.
 Generally speaking, an investment fund is set up to assist its investors in achieving financial security and stability.

-Due to the way each CIT is established, it is possible to pool assets from various retirement plan accounts into one fund with a particular investing goal or strategy, taking advantage of economies of scale.
-CITs invest in a broad range of active and passive investment options, such as:
+Due to the way each CIT is established, it’s possible to pool assets from various retirement plan accounts into one fund.
+These funds have a particular investing goal and as a result, take advantage of economies of scale.
+CITs invest in a broad range of active and passive investment options.
+For example: